GrassHopper1977/CHERIoT_Experiments/README.md

 7. Visual Studio Code will ask you if you want to `Reopen in container` so select OK.
 Note: If Docker isn't running, it will return an error.
 8. Contecting to the container can take a while the first time that you do it.
 9. You shouldn't get a wrning about unsafe repositories if you open it this way (if you just open it through Windows then you will - it probably won't work if this happens, even if you accept the repositories as safe).
 10. We're just going to check that we can build first.
-Go to the terminal at teh bottom of teh screen and enter teh following:
+Go to the terminal at the bottom of the screen and enter the following:
 ```
 cd tests/
 xmake config --sdk=/cheriot-tools --board=sonata
 xmake
 xmake run
 ```
-11. You now will find a uf2 file in teh foldr that can be manually copied onto your Sonata board.
+11. You now will find a uf2 file in the foldr that can be manually copied onto your Sonata board.
 12. We should be able to do better than that though by getting VSCode to mount the Sonata baord and automatically copying the file across after compiling.
 13. FROM HERE IT IS NOT YET TESTED
-14. Now we need to edit the `.devcontainer\devcontainer.json` file (look in the solution explorer on teh left of the screen).
+14. Now we need to edit the `.devcontainer\devcontainer.json` file (look in the solution explorer on the left of the screen).
 15. We want to add a mount section to the end of the file to allow us to automatically deploy any projects that we build.
 16. The code that we are adding should look something like this:
 ```